 lmgw 16:27:55 : invoking /h/ms4/bin/code2/hbasfp0 --job=3 >lbasC lmgw 16:27:55 : invoking /h/ms4/bin/code2/hvccfp0 --job=0 >lvccC ...
 0.0m (0.0h) lmgw 16:27:58 : invoking /h/ms4/bin/code2/hsfp0_sc --job=3 >lsxC ...
 0.0m (0.0h) lmgw 16:27:59 : invoking /h/ms4/bin/code2/hbasfp0 --job=0 >lbas lmgw 16:27:59 : invoking /h/ms4/bin/code2/hvccfp0 --job=0 >lvcc ...
 0.0m (0.0h) lmgw 16:28:02 : invoking /h/ms4/bin/code2/hsfp0_sc --job=1 >lsx ...
 0.0m (0.0h) lmgw 16:28:02 : invoking /h/ms4/bin/code2/hx0fp0_sc --job=11 >lx0 ...
 0.1m (0.0h) lmgw 16:28:07 : invoking /h/ms4/bin/code2/hsfp0_sc --job=2 >lsc ...
 0.1m (0.0h) lmgw 16:28:13 : invoking /h/ms4/bin/code2/hqpe_sc 4 >lqpe

 The three lines with lbasC, lvccC and lsxC are the steps that calculate the core contributions to the self-energy and the following lines up to the one with lsc are for the valence contribution to the self-energy.
 The lsc step, calculating the correlation part of the self-energy, is usually the most expensive step.
 The self-energy is converted into an effective exchange-correlation potential in the lqpe step and the final few lines are to do with its handling.
-A full account of the GW steps can be found here in the annotated output file.
+Further information can be found in the annotated GW output page.

 Run the command again but this time set the number of iterations (maxit) to something like 5: